 Scrum breaks down project work into short iterative “sprints” (typically over two-week cycles and with short “daily scrum meetings”) led by a so-called “Scrum master”.
 Scrum works best for small cross-functional teams (a dozen people at most) and challenges the traditional approach to resource management since, in a Scrum framework, team members may self-assign to the tasks of their choosing.
 Like other Agile methodologies, Scrum originated in the realm of software development but has gradually gained traction and popularity across all kinds of industries.
 The signature tool of Scrum teams is the Kanban board.

 The Kanban management system bears a Japanese name derived from that of the cards used to track production within a factory.
-In a project management context, Kanban is a visual approach designed to help manage project workflows by materializing tasks and their status on a shared billboard.
+In a project management context, Kanban visually helps manage project workflows by materializing tasks and their status on a shared billboard.
 You’ve probably seen these walls with multiple colorful Post-it notes: that’s Kanban.
 Because it makes project progress clear to all participants, Kanban helps improve collaboration and communication, especially in Scrum teams.
-With digitalization, physical billboards have been replaced with virtual “walls” that can be shared across locations and time zones.
+With digitalization, virtual “walls” replaced physical billboards.
+And those “walls” transcend locations and time zones.

 Originating from the manufacturing industry, Lean methods focus on key processes in order to optimize their outcomes over time.
 Lean reviews different technologies and processes with a view to removing unnecessary steps, waste, and inefficiencies in order to streamline production flows and ultimately maximize user or customer value.
 As an essentially user-value-oriented approach, Lean is a preferred approach for start-ups.

 In a similar vein, Six Sigma applies quality control and quality management skills and techniques to project management.
 The idea is to identify inefficiencies and defects in order to improve processes by minimizing variability in project management processes.
-Six Sigma draws heavily on statistical modeling (as indicated by the method’s name: the Greek letter sigma is commonly used in mathematics to represent the standard deviation).
-A trademark of Motorola, Six Sigma requires a certification to practice and is most commonly found in large enterprises.
+Six Sigma draws heavily on statistical modeling.
+This shows in the method’s name; the Greek letter sigma commonly represents the standard deviation in mathematics).
+A trademark of Motorola, Six Sigma requires a certification to practice, and is thus most common in large enterprises.

 Other less widespread (but no less useful) project management methodologies include: